Skip to content

 samtools index alignment.bam

-Now that we have successfully mapped the reads to a reference we can visualise them in Tablet, to get a closer look at what our sequencing run looks like.
+Now that we have successfully mapped the reads to a reference we can visualise them in IGV, to get a closer look at what our sequencing run looks like.

 Question